moonclerk/developer/integration.md

 http://example.com/success.html?custom_id=123&customer_id=23452
 ```

-You can then use the [MoonClerk API](https://github.com/moonclerk/developer/blob/master/api/README.md) to lookup the customer (plan) using the `customer_id`.
+You can then use the [MoonClerk API](https://github.com/moonclerk/developer/blob/master/api/README.md) to look up the customer (plan) using the `customer_id`.
 [See note on plan vs. customer nomenclature](https://github.com/moonclerk/developer/blob/master/api/v1/customers.md).

 ### Using Stripe Webhooks (More Complex)